 Electronics have end-user agreements that void the warranty if you so much as unscrew the back.
 Subscription TV agreements require that you agree to arbitration and forfeit your right to go to court.
 And travel — ah, travel! — please don’t get me started on the consumer-hostile contracts of carriage into which airlines force passengers.

-The short answer is “yes” — you can change the contract.
+The short answer is “yes” — you can change the contract, and get out of it.
 Whether the company accepts it or not is another question.

 Consider what happened to Mike Arman, who recently received a notice from AT&T. The carrier says that “by continuing to use their service,” you agree that if they think you owe them any money, they can call you any time.